CAAPIM/Sample-App-MAS-Cordova-iOS-Storage/MASStorage/plugins/cordova-plugin-mas-storage/README.md

 To install JSDoc, follow the instructions on [JSDoc](http://usejsdoc.org/) website.

-The Cordova reference documents are available at our [mas.ca.com]( http://mas.ca.com/docs/cordova/latest/sdk/) site.
+The Cordova reference documents are available at our [techdocs]( http://mas.ca.com/docs/cordova/latest/sdk/) site.

 Example:
 An annotated comment for validateOTP method is as follows: